3 Roadblocks That Leaders Can Overcome

 Roadblock #3: Skills

 Of the three factors that lead to paralysis, this may be the most common yet the easiest to correct.
 It still amazes me how many pastors are trained in how to teach the Scriptures but not trained in basic leadership principles.
-We lack skills needed to clarify vision and communicate it.
+We lack the skills needed to clarify vision and communicate it.
 The good news is that training is available!

 - Utilize the plentiful amount of media resources available today.